vkuehn/mmMover2023_05/page/content/objectdetection.md

 now started merging from old projects.

-In particular first the aruco detection which has been used in many other projects
+In particular first the aruco detection which has been used in many other projects.
+Using it as blueprint for opbject detection not only arucos.
+Camera Calibrations is probably not needed anymore but taken over also.